REVISE: A Tool for Measuring and Mitigating Bias in Visual Datasets: Related Work

-\smallsec{Automated bias detectors} IBM's AI Fairness 360 \cite{Bellamy18} is an open-source toolkit that discovers biases in datasets and machine learning models.
+\smallersec{Automated bias detectors} Facebook's Fairness Flow \cite{fb2021flow} focuses on assessing model predictions for their contextual fairness, though also looks at the labels themselves.
+IBM's AI Fairness 360 \cite{Bellamy18} similarly discovers biases in machine learning models, and also looks into the datasets.
 However, its look into dataset biases is limited in that it first trains a model on that dataset, then interrogates this trained model with specific questions.
-On the other hand, ViBE looks directly at the dataset and its annotations to discover model-agnostic patterns.
+On the other hand, REVISE looks directly at the dataset and its annotations to discover model-agnostic patterns.
 The Dataset Nutrition Label \cite{Holland18} is a recent project that assesses machine learning datasets.
-Differently, our approach works on visual rather than tabular data which allows us to use additional computer vision techniques, and goes deeper in terms of presenting a variety of graphs and statistical results.
-Swinger et al.~\cite{Swinger19} looks at automatic detection of biases in word embeddings, but we look at patterns in visual images and their annotations.
+Differently, our approach works on visual rather than tabular data which allows us to use additional computer vision techniques, and goes deeper in terms of presenting a variety of graphs and statistical results. \textcite{Swinger19} look at automatic detection of biases in word embeddings, but we look at patterns in visual images and their annotations.
+Amazon SageMaker Clarify~\cite{amazon2021clarify} also works to detect bias in training data, but only along the person-based axis, and not object nor geography.
+Similarly, Google's Know Your Data~\cite{pair2021kyd} also aims to help mitigate bias issues in image datasets.
+However, their tool currently only works on TensorFlow image datasets, whereas REVISE will work for any local image dataset.
+This has the benefit of allowing dataset creators to iteratively query our tool during the development process of their dataset, as well as dataset users to apply it to a private or proprietary dataset.